DylanFoss/Betris/README.md

 ## CONTROLS:

-A and S to move piece left or right.
+A and D to move piece left or right.

 Q and E to rotate the piece left or right.